Scholarship code: 2018_096

 - Additional funding to support training and equipment purchases.

-- A rich environment of support and academic expertise via supervisory panels, seminars, colloquia, international and industry collaborations.
+- A rich environment of support and academic expertise via supervisory panels, seminars, colloquia, and international and industry collaborations.

 How to apply